TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 planned paths in the specified format and follow those paths to its objective.
-CirceBot shall dispense cable according to installation guidelines, including proper curve radiuses, strain relief, and tension tolerances.
+CirceBot shall dispense cable according to installation guidelines, including proper curve radii, strain relief, and tension tolerances.
 It shall be equipped with an independent power source capable of at least 20 minutes of operation in Tennessee